Clark County Court Records

 Clark County Civil Court Records

-Civil cases in Clark County are distributed between the Court of Common Pleas (General Division) and the Municipal Court based on the claim amount and subject matter.
-The General Division handles civil matters including non-foreclosure cases, foreclosures, and appeals, while the Municipal Court’s civil division hears cases involving claims up to $15,000, small claims up to $6,000, eviction actions, landlord-tenant disputes, and license-suspension appeals.
+Civil cases in Clark County are divided between the Court of Common Pleas (General Division) and the Municipal Court based on claim amount and subject matter.
+The General Division handles civil matters including non-foreclosure cases, foreclosures, and appeals.
+The Municipal Court's civil division hears claims up to $15,000, small claims up to $6,000, eviction actions, landlord-tenant disputes, and license-suspension appeals.

 Clerk of Courts — Common Pleas Civil Filing Fees